IEEESBITBA/curso-de-python-sistemas/README.md

 You can now run `buffalo pop migrate` to initialize the forum and the content of its database.

 ### Access the database
-So you probably have the server up and running but have no forum to post in and are unable to create forums!
+So you probably have the server up and running but probably have no forum to post in and are unable to create forums!
 What a conundrum.
 To create a forum you need to be an admin.
 To do this you first must login to the site.
 After that access the site through
 docker: